Nominate a beneficiary

 An interdependency relationship exists when two people (even if they are not related):

-• Have a close personal relationship, and
+• have a close personal relationship, and

 • live together, and